Kinto/kinto/docs/configuration/settings.rst

 The client (or cache server or proxy) will use them to cache the collection records for a certain amount of time, in seconds.

-For the root URL endpoint, the cache control header can be adjusted with this setting:
+For the root URL endpoint, when the instance :ref:`is readonly <configuration-features>`, the cache control header can be adjusted with this setting:

 .. code-block:: ini

     # default is 1 day
-    kinto.cache_expires_seconds = 86400
+    kinto.root_cache_expires_seconds = 86400

 For GET requests on resource endpoints, on any kind of object (``GET /buckets``, ``GET /buckets/{}/groups``, ``GET /buckets/{}/collections``, ``GET /buckets/{}/collections/{}/records``), the settings are: